kerry-davis/maori-fishing-calendar-react/MIGRATE_YOUR_DATA.md

 - Refresh the React app after migration
 - Check that you're looking at the correct date range
 - Verify the user account has the migrated data

+**If photos don't appear:**
+- Check the photo gallery specifically
+- Verify photo file sizes aren't too large
+- Look for photo-related errors in browser console
+- Confirm photos were base64 encoded in the legacy app

 ## 📁 Files Created